Zykem/zykem-cityguide/README.md

-# first script i ever made in fivem, don't make fun of it its for memories
+# first script i ever made using the FiveM techstack